 If the mashed potatoes are very stiff from the refrigerator, warm them briefly in the microwave or in a skillet or saucepan on the stovetop.

-Bake the shepherd's pie in the preheated 400 F for about 30 minutes, or until mashed potatoes are browned and gravy is bubbling.
+Bake the shepherd's pie in the oven for about 30 minutes, or until mashed potatoes are browned and gravy is bubbling.

 - With Ground Beef or Ground Lamb: Add about 1 to 1 1/2 pounds of lean ground beef or lamb to the skillet with the onions.
 Cook, stirring and turning frequently until the meat is no longer pink.
 Continue with the recipe.